Syrian President Bashar al-Assad

 President Assad: We have fully believed in negotiations and in political action since the beginning of the crisis; however, if we negotiate, it does not mean that we stop fighting terrorism.
 The two tracks are inevitable in Syria: first, through negotiations, and second through fighting terrorism.
 And the two tracks are separate from each other.

 Question 26: Mr. President, what is your comment on the resignation of French Foreign Minister Laurent Fabius?
 And do you believe that this will change French policy in any way?
 And would you make any initiative in the war against terrorism towards France in order to make communication possible with it and make it change its policy towards you?

 President Assad: Changing personnel is not that significant.
 What’s important is the change of policies.
 The French administration changed almost completely between Sarkozy and Hollande, but for us the policies have not changed.
 They have been destructive policies extending direct support to terrorism.
 That’s why we should not assume that the foreign minister makes the policies.
 They are made by the whole state, headed by the president.
 As to what we can do in Syria, I don’t think that Syria has to do anything towards France.
 It is France which should do something towards fighting terrorism.
 So far, it supports terrorists, albeit politically, and in some cases it supported them militarily.
 It is France’s duty to reverse or change its policies in order to fight terrorism, particularly after hundreds of French citizens paid with their lives for their wrong policies.

 President Assad: Thank you.

-Posted by GPD on February 13, 2016, With 2740 Reads Filed under Politics.
+Posted by GPD on February 13, 2016, With 2794 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.